 5. Never Delete Your Blogger Blog

 Don’t delete your Blogger blog.
-It’s likely linked to your Picasa albums that hold pictures which are still on your new blog.
+It’s likely linked to your Picasa albums that may still hold pictures which are on your new blog.
 You don’t want to lose those.

 Even if you have imported all your images to your new WordPress site, your Blogspot address is still redirecting old visitors to your new site (thanks to step 2): so don’t delete it!